reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 Let's look at AWS KMS service which we can use to manage our encryption keys.

-Most storage services in AWS support encryption and have a good integration with AWS KMS for managing the encryption keys to encrypt their data.
+Most storage services in AWS support encryption and have good integration with AWS KMS for managing the encryption keys to encrypt their data.
 ### Advantages of KMS

-**KMS provides a centralized system for managing our encryption keys **.
+**KMS provides a centralized system for managing our encryption keys**.

+**If we create CMK we can define usage policies for the keys.** It means we can choose who can manage key, or who can delete the key.

+Also, we can use [AWS CloudTrail](https://aws.amazon.com/cloudtrail/?nc1=h_ls) service for auditing key usage. **Every request encryption operation can be tracked.**

+**KMS provides many APIs, that can be used not only from other AWS services but for example from a custom application.**
+It is the case if the application requires key management.
+The application can use the existing solution of KMS instead to develop a new one.

+### Working with KMS

+Let's have a look at the keys, that are used in KMS

+#### Key Types
 The first thing we have to know working with KMS is a **customer master key** (CMK).
 The Customer Master Key is a key, that

 * is stored securely in KMS